Under 2 hours

 Cactus plants have modified, protective leaves called spines.
 These emerge from areoles, which are special structures on the plants.

 Popular types of indoor cactuses include cereus, Echinocactus (commonly called golden barrel), Espostoa (also known as old man), Opuntia (nicknamed prickly pear, bunny ears and Christmas tree) and Rebutia (also known as crown cactus).
-There are over 2000 species, so you can find many more indoor cactus varieties in a variety of colors, shapes and sizes.
+There are more than 2,000 species, so you can find many more indoor cactus varieties in a variety of colors, shapes and sizes.

-Most indoor cactus varieties are hardy to 40 degrees F., so while they’re great houseplants, they can’t survive outdoors in all areas.
+Most indoor cactus varieties are hardy to 40 degrees Fahrenheit, so while they’re great houseplants, they can’t survive outdoors in all areas.

 Cactuses grown as houseplants need the same growing conditions they need in nature: a warm, sunny spot with plenty of bright light.
 Some can take direct sunlight.
 Read the tag or label on your plant to know how much light it requires.
 Some indoor cactus plants grown in direct light need to be watered more often than cactus varieties that get less light.